Enigmatic-Smile/docs/select/sdks/ios/reference-v1.md

 Default value: `"our"`

 This value is used in the consent text when enrolling a card issued in United States or Canada.
 Please set it to a maximum of `60` characters.

+#### autoScan: Bool

+Default value: `false`

+When set to `true`, automatically starts the card camera scanning UI.
+After card scanning is finalized, the user will go to the expected card enrollment screen, with the card details prefilled.

 ## Methods